Captain Midnight: Books

 In 1942 Whitman Publishing released Joyce of the Secret Squadron as part of the Authorized Editions series.

+In 1977, Marvel Comics published Captain Midnight Action Book for Sports Health & Nutrition, written by Scott Eldeman and illustrated by Don Perlin.

 In 2000, McFarland released Radio's Captain Midnight: The Wartime Biography.
 The contents were derived from the Ovaltine-sponsored radio programs, covering the adventures through the close of World War II.

 In 2010, Moonstone Books published a collection of new Captain Midnight short stories entitled Captain Midnight Chronicles.
 The book's stories reflect an amalgamated version of the Captain Midnight character and his supporting cast, and incorporate elements from the various media incarnations of the character, including the radio and television series, the Columbia movie serial and Fawcett comic book.